ArminJo/Smart-Battery-Module-Info_For_Arduino/README.md

 Based on https://github.com/PowerCartel/PackProbe from Power Cartel http://powercartel.com/projects/packprobe/.

 # Disclaimer
-**I do not know how to enter full access mode, clear permanent filure or unlock any controller IC.** Unfortunally according to most datasheets, you need an unlock key.
+**I do not know how to enter full access mode, clear permanent failure or unlock any controller IC.** Unfortunally according to most datasheets, you need an unlock key.
 See also this [article from 2011](https://media.blackhat.com/bh-us-11/Miller/BH_US_11_Miller_Battery_Firmware_Public_WP.pdf).
 Extract: *Macbook batteries ship with a default unseal password (0x36720414).
 This was found by reverse engineering a Macbook battery update.
 On Macbook batteries, the full access mode password is also hardcoded and default (0xffffffff).*

 ## Compile with the Arduino IDE
 Download and extract the repository.
-In the Arduino IDE open the sketch with File -> Open... and select the src/SBMInfo folder.
+In the Arduino IDE open the sketch with File -> Open... and select the SBMInfo folder.

 ## Identifying the right connection
 The minimal connector layout is: | GROUND | THERMISTOR (103AT) | CLOCK | DATA | VCC (11 or 14 volt) | (clock and data my be switched).